nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 5b1.
 SOChedule shows an error message.

       Use case resumes at step 4.

+* 5c.
+Both task list and event list are empty.

+    * 5c1.
+SOChedule shows an empty task list and event list.

+      Use case ends.

 **Use case: UC21 - Finding free time slots**